flavioaiello/flavio.aiello.ch/_posts/2025-11-30-magik-prototype.md

 * Control-plane outages can paralyze entire environments
 * Edge and IoT environments simply can’t host such infrastructure

-Beemesh takes the opposite stance:
+Magik.run takes the opposite stance:

 > **If the control plane is the bottleneck, remove the control plane.**